Respecting Human Rights

 Human rights might seem like an abstract subject, but the reality is that they are relevant to everyone and impact us all daily.
 There are 30 Human Rights internationally defined by the United Nations, including the right to life and safety, to health, to privacy, to freedom of expression, the right to have a decent job, and more.

 At L’Oréal, we are a company made up of human beings whose actions and products impact human beings as well as our planet.
-As such, it’s our responsibility to ensure that we respect Human Rights by avoiding negative impacts on people and planet from our activities, and by making positive impacts where we can.
+As such, it’s our responsibility to ensure that we respect Human Rights by avoiding negative impacts on people and the planet from our activities, and by making positive impacts where we can.

 Focus On Human Rights Commitments